umbraco/UmbracoDocs/Getting-Started/Backoffice/Property-Editors/Built-in-Property-Editors/Block-List-Editor/index.md

 In some cases, you might want to use the Block List Editor to hold some data and not necessarily render a view since the data should be presented in different areas on a page.
 An example could be a product page with variants stored in a Block List Editor.

-In this case you can extract the variants data using the following, which returns `IEnumerable<IPublishedElement>`.
+In this case, you can extract the variant's data using the following, which returns `IEnumerable<IPublishedElement>`.

 Example: